Nicoshev/rapidhash/README.md

 | 56  | 62 Gi | 120.1 | 143 |
 | 64  | 62 Gi | 120.1 | 192 |
 | 256 | 62 Gi | 120.1 | 181 |

+More results can be found in the [collisions folder](https://github.com/Nicoshev/rapidhash/tree/master/collisions)